It took a while but here it is, transcript for the video essay.

 Poet Ezra Pound said that literature does not exist in a vacuum, and semi biographical novels are exactly that, semi biographical.
 A work of fiction strongly influence by events in an author's life.

 Writer Janet Manley describes Fritz Bhaer as a perfect mystery, a perfect crush, he is the perfect text, a space offering up multiple interpretations.
-In the spirit, I explore Frederic's historical and cinematic evolution through gender studies, his and Jo's relationship, and the development of their romance, and how it correlated with Louisa May Alcott's own life, Louisa's adoration towards German and German culture.
+In the spirit, I explore Frederic's historical and cinematic evolution through gender studies, his and Jo's relationship, and the development of their romance, and how it correlated with Louisa May Alcott's own life, Louisa's adoration towards Germany and German culture.

 I will touch the fan culture as well and how certain themes that have been repeated in the movies again and again affect the way people see Jo and Friedrich.
-The key ingredient in understanding Friedrich's character lies within Louisa May Alcott's love for Germany, Germany people, German language, German philosophy, and most importantly German literature.
+The key ingredient in understanding Friedrich's character lies within Louisa May Alcott's love for Germany, German people, German language, German philosophy, and most importantly German literature.
 We might even refer Louisa May Alcott as a Germanophile, a person who has a great deal of interest towards German culture.
 Make sure to give a like to this video and subscribe to my channel, Small Umbrella In The Rain, for in-depth Little Women content.

 There are multiple references to Germany in Little Women.
 On the very first chapter of Little Women, Jo receives a copy of Undine and Sintram as a Christmas present.
 Undine and Sintram is a collection of Scandinavian and Germanic fables written by a French-German author, Friedrich de la Motte Foque.